NVIDIA/cccl/libcudacxx/docs/overview.md

 ## Fundamental CUDA-specific Abstractions

-Some abstractions that libcu++ provide have no corrollary in the C++ Standard Library, but are otherwise abstractions fundamental to the CUDA C++ programming model.
+Some abstractions that libcu++ provide have no equivalent in the C++ Standard Library, but are otherwise abstractions fundamental to the CUDA C++ programming model.

 For example, [`cuda::memcpy_async`](extended_api/asynchronous_operations/memcpy_async.md) is a vital abstraction for asynchronous data movement between global and shared memory.
 This abstracts hardware features such as `LDGSTS` on Ampere, and the Tensor Memory Accelerator (TMA) on Hopper.